Anorelsan/sincrodirs/README.md

 # SincroDirs
 GNOME Shell extension for folders synchronization.

-Uses rysnc as a backend.
+Uses rsync as a backend.

 Thanks to [randwall](https://github.com/rodakorn/randwall) extension, help me a lot to understand how to make an extension.